NSLS-II/scientific-python-cookiecutter/docs/source/index.rst

 * Add automated tests to help ensure that new changes don't break existing functionality.
-* Use a free CI (continuous integration) service to automatically run your tests against any proposed changes, and automatically publish your documentation a change is made.
+* Use a free CI (continuous integration) service to automatically run your tests against any proposed changes and automatically publish the latest documentation when a change is made.
 * Publish a release on PyPI so that users and collaborators can install your code with pip.